NewEnglandTravelPlanner.com Logo MBTA Commuter Rail Trains, Boston MA

 The MBTA operates commuter rail trains from Boston to suburban towns such as Concord, Gloucester, Plymouth, Rockport, Salem, even Worcester MA and Providence RI, allowing you to escape the city on interesting excursions.

-The Massachusetts Bay Transportation Authority (MBTA), operator of Boston's five subway train lines, contracts with Keolis to operate thirteen Commuter Rail lines connecting Boston with towns on the North Shore (as far as the New Hampshire state line), northwest to Lowell and Fitchburg, west to Worcester, and south to Providence RI (here's a map of the entire system).
+The Massachusetts Bay Transportation Authority (MBTA), operator of Boston's five subway train lines, contracts with Keolis to operate thirteen Commuter Rail lines connecting Boston with towns on the North Shore (as far as the New Hampshire state line), northwest to Lowell and Fitchburg, west to Worcester, and south to Providence RI.

 North Station